Support for using the ATmega328p as standalone board. More...

 All credit for above pinout image goes to https://github.com/MCUdude/MiniCore#pinout

 The ATmega328p has two internal oscillators clocked at 8MHz and at 128kHz that allow it to be operated without any external clock source or crystal.
-By default the fuses are configured to use the internal 8MHz oscillator resulting in a clock speed of 8MHz.
-By setting the
+By default the fuses are configured to use the internal 8MHz oscillator and a clock divider resulting in a clock speed of 1MHz.
+By clearing the

-CKDIV8 fuse the clock divider can be enabled to operate the ATmega328p at 1MHz.
+CKDIV8 fuse the clock divider can be disabled to operate the ATmega328p at 8MHz without an external clock source.
+This can be done like this:

-This "board" is configured to use 8MHz as core clock, so that the ATmega328p can be used without external circuitry and without any changes in the default fuse configuration.
+This "board" is configured to use 8MHz as core clock, so that the ATmega328p runs at the highest frequency possible without external clock sources.

 By setting the environment variable